Covenant Logistics Group Earnings Call Transcripts

 -

-Q3 saw modest revenue and operating income growth, led by dedicated and warehousing segments, despite ongoing freight market softness.
-CapEx will decrease in 2025, and the company remains focused on operational efficiency, niche M&A, and potential share buybacks if acquisition opportunities do not arise.
+Q3 saw modest revenue and operating income growth, driven by dedicated and warehousing segments, despite ongoing freight market softness.
+CapEx is set to decline in 2025, with a focus on operational efficiency, targeted rate increases, and disciplined capital allocation.

 -